The History of Science

 It was removed, along with other bits, when his body was transferred from a storage room to a monumental tomb – opposite that of Michelangelo, in Santa Croce.

 Room VIII is dedicated to the instruments, especially the first thermometers and calculating machines, made for the experiments of the Accademia del Cimento.
 Room IX has telescopes and other instruments made after Galileo.

 The Lorrain Grand Dukes carried on the Medicis' interest in science, and added to the Physics Museum they had founded.
 Some of the items, in their original display cases are in Room X: optical and meteorology instruments, and 40 18th-century clay obstetrical models designed to teach budding obstetricians about unfortunate foetal positions, as well as a fine display of antique surgical instruments.

 Room XI has items that amazed and delighted 18th-century spectators of experiments, often held by travelling lecturers in theatres, including prisms, electric machines and airpumps, while Rooms XII and XIII are dedicated to machines that taught the students the principles of physics, mechanics and electrostatics.

-Room XIV features precision instruments (microscopes and telescopes, and meterological apparatuses) from the 18th and 19th centuries.
-Some early electrical motors, barometres, optical benches and the thermopile and sparking magnet inventied by physicist Leopoldo Nobili (1784-1835), are in Rooms XV and XVI.
+Room XIV features precision instruments (microscopes and telescopes, and meteorological apparatuses) from the 18th and 19th centuries.
+Some early electrical motors, barometers, optical benches and the thermopile and sparking magnet invented by physicist Leopoldo Nobili (1784-1835), are in Rooms XV and XVI.